hagerhardt/kldbrecode/README.md

-# kldbrecode - test version
+# kldbrecode
 Stata module to translate German Classifications of Occupations (KldB)

-`kldbrecode` provides crosswalk tables for translations between German KldB and from KldB to ISCO.
+`kldbrecode` provides crosswalk tables for translations between German KldB and ISCO.
 The recodings can be performed using the `crosswalk` command by Ben Jann.

 The package allows for various transformations from German KldB codes: